capslock1/SlopperEngine/Style Guide.md

 **LINQ**

 LINQ is quite handy for creating algorithms that apply well to any situation.
 However, LINQ methods can generate quite a lot of memory garbage.
-Avoid LINQ and IEnumerable extension method calls at all costs.
+Avoid LINQ and IEnumerable extension method calls for any part of the engine.

 **Namespaces**